sofa-framework/doc/components/engine/generate/extrudeedgesandgeneratequads.md

 <!-- generate_doc -->
 # ExtrudeEdgesAndGenerateQuads

-This engine extrudes an edge-based curve into a quad surface patch
+Engine extruding an edge-based curve into a quad surface patch.

 ## Vec3d